mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 Plots can be used for **data exploration**, as well as for formal presentation or publication.
 In this lesson, I will mostly focus on using plots for data exploration.
 The purpose of the plot, in this scenario, is to give you insight to be able to answer a question you have about data you have collected or curated.
 This type of plot should show the data with all its messiness and baggage, so to speak.

-When you are generating plots for publication, you will probably want a final product that is both honest and yet clearly sends a message about the data.
+When you are generating a plot for publication, however, you probably want a final product that is both honest and direct about the message it sends.
+This can take more time, and is beyond the scope of this lesson.
+R plots, with customization, make very good plots for publication, so it is worth taking time to learn both basic and advanced R plotting.

 There is not just one _right way_ to plot a data set.
 Therefore, keep in mind that your choice of plot can **clarify** or **confuse** the intended viewer, and you might want to rethink how you choose to plot something after you plot it.

-To start things off, we need to have some _clean_ data available to plot.
+To start things off, we need some _clean_ data available to plot.
 Most likely, you will be interested in plotting data that you or your collaborators have generated.
-However, we will be plotting two convenient types of clean data in this lesson:
+However, we will be plotting two other, convenient, types of clean data in this lesson:

 1. Open Data (available in R, or online).
 2. Random Data (generated in R).[^pseudorandom]

-[^pseudorandom]: This data is _pseudo_random, because, unlike truly 'random' data, the sequences generated from these functions are replicable, and exhibit properties that are close enough to random, while enabling reproducibility when given a **seed** value.
+[^pseudorandom]: This data is _pseudo_ random, because, unlike truly 'random' data, the sequences generated from these functions are replicable, and exhibit properties that are close enough to random, while enabling reproducibility when given a **seed** value.

 _Why random data?_ Plotting and understanding random distributions can help you to understand your own data (think null hypothesis vs. alternative hypotheses, or null distribution vs. true distribution).
 We will revisit this concept in more depth during our lesson on data modeling (Lesson 05).